code-soup/invoice-it/readme.txt

 #Invoice#
 - automatic invoice number with prefix if prefix is set in plugin options
 - choose a client & invoice status
-- date and due date with NET period
+- date and due date with NET period, NET is automatically pulled from selected Client settings
 - choose payment option from user predefined Bank Accounts
 - choose weather to show the global signature or not
 - add invoice items: title, description, quantity, unit, rate & discount - totals are calculated automatically